 Ritualize Pleasure

-You can forgo orgies and vomitorium-necessitating gluttony and still do one beautiful, funny and delicious* thing each day.
+However, you can forgo orgies and vomitorium-necessitating gluttony and still aim to seek beauty, hilarity and culinary delight each day.
 Just mark the moment.
 Mark it with crayons or journal entries or tears, but be sure to mark it.

-Truly vibrant people maintain balance and positivity by soaking in their passions and pleasures, every day, like clockwork.
-They have made “beautiful, funny, delicious” a daily ritual, like taking tea, not only because they like to seize the day but because they recognize doing so makes them more fun in general.
+Truly vibrant people maintain balance and positivity by soaking in their passions and pleasures every day like clockwork.
+They make marking moments a daily ritual, like taking tea, not only because they like to seize the day but also because they recognize doing so makes them more fun in general.

-It’s safe to say we would all define a wealthy person as someone who makes X millions of dollars.
+When asked to define wealth, most people would say a wealthy person is someone who makes X millions of dollars.
 X can be any number.

-But we should redefine wealth as a state acquired by the number of beautiful moments you observe daily, how much time you reserve for family and loved ones, how often you walk barefoot in the sand or search for constellations in the sky.
+But I vote we redefine wealth as a state acquired by the number of beautiful moments you observe daily, how much time you reserve for family and loved ones, how often you walk barefoot in the sand or search for constellations in the sky.

 This page may contain affiliate links.
 Any sales made through this link will reward me a small commission—at no extra cost to you.
 See the affiliate disclosure here.